Indian Muslims face renewed stigma amid COVID-19 crisis | DW | 14.05.2020

 "He endangered the unity and integrity of the country, tried to tarnish the secular image of India, and tried to spread hatred between Hindus and Muslims," said BJP legislator Ramvir Bidhuri.

-The current crisis for Muslims comes on the back of the February riots against an anti-Muslim citizenship law in Delhi, which left over 50 people dead.
+The current crisis for Muslims comes after February riots against an anti-Muslim citizenship law left over 50 people dead in Delhi.

+To try and slow the coronavirus spread, India instituted a national lockdown in March, which disoriented many and left them struggling to understand how a virus could so dramatically upend their lives.

 Read more: Religious polarization: Is India following Pakistan's path?